jhudson8/react-backbone/tutorials/event-driven-app/tutorial.md

 As a baseline, we'll create a small app that has no react-backbone integration.
 This app renders 2 components that are decoupled but communicate by firing events on a global event bus.
 One of the components also listens for events on a child component that it renders out.

-This is an alternate strategy as compared to passing callback functions to child views.
+This is an alternate strategy as compared to passing callback functions to child components as properties.
 Both work and it just depends on your individual development style and needs.

 [view source](./step1/example.js)